The Unique Story of The Historic Marshall House Hotel Savannah

 - The Marshall House underwent an extensive renovation in 1999.
 Many of its original features were preserved: authentic 19th century doors, windows, railings, moldings, and tall ceilings can all be seen today.
 Some rooms have antique claw-foot tubs and Broughton Balcony King Rooms offer access to a wrought-iron balcony, which was reconstructed to replicate the building's original veranda of the early 1900s, through floor-to-ceiling windows.

-- Each of the three floors celebrates a period in History.
+- Each of the three floors celebrates a period in History, with the 3rd floor being focused on the Civil War in Savannah.

 - Display cabinets at the end of the hall ways show artifacts found during The Marshall House's restoration.